weaveworks/weave/site/kubernetes/kube-addon.md

   Controller allows all multicast traffic.
 Since a single multicast address may be used by multiple pods, we cannot implement rules to isolate them individually.
-You can turn this behaviour off (block all multicast traffic) by adding `--allow-mcast` as an argument to `weave-npc` in the YAML configuration.
+You can turn this behaviour off (block all multicast traffic) by adding `--allow-mcast=false` as an argument to `weave-npc` in the YAML configuration.

 ### <a name="blocked-connections"></a> Troubleshooting Blocked Connections